 Hardin, Montana //

-I became fascinated by historical reenactments when I was sent to cover several during my first newspaper job.
-I found a community of obsessively fervent enthusiasts enveloped in a culture that carries flavors of traveling theater troupes and circus acts; one history packaged within another.
-Last summer, I camped at the reenactment of the Battle of Little Bighorn in southeast Montana, the first I’d been to that is not produced by white men.
+I became fascinated by reenactments for all these reasons when I was sent to cover several during my first newspaper job.
+I saw a community of obsessively fervent history enthusiasts enveloped in a culture that carries flavors of traveling theater troupes and of old; one history packaged within another.
+In 2017, I drove across the state of Montana to scope out a re-enactment of the Battle of Little Bighorn in the southeast corner of the state.
+It was the first I’d heard of not produced and organized by white men.

-Held on tribal land at the very bend in the river where the battle took place, the privately-owned event is hosted by the Crow Agency.
-Its existence is not without quarrels.
-The fact that Crow scouts are known to have helped Custer and the Crow now benefit from hosting the reenactment is a point of contention among tribes.
-One Lakota participant told me there’s a well-known saying in the community: "The Lakota get the credit, the Cheyenne did the fighting, the Crow got the land."
-Still, many attendees, both Native American and non-Natives, spoke of the difference that Native ownership made, with no shortage of the word “authentic.”
-The experience stoked a curiosity in me to further explore reenactment culture through the lenses of those who have long been systematically kept from controlling the narrative of U.S. history.
+Held on tribal land at the same bend in the river where the battle took place, the privately-owned event is hosted by the Crow Nation.
+Its existence is not without its quarrels.
+The fact that Crow scouts are known to have helped Custer is a point of contention among tribes.
+One Lakota participant said there’s a well-known saying in the community: “The Cheyenne did the fighting, the Lakota get the credit, the Crow got the land."
+Yet attendees, both Native American and non-Natives, spoke of the difference that Native ownership made, with no shortage of the word “authentic.”
+Camping out for a few days with re-enactors left me eager to seek out other re-enactments that are being told through the lens of those who have long been systematically kept from controlling the narrative of U.S. history.